xima-media/xima-typo3-frontend-edit/README.md

 ![Frontend Edit](./Documentation/Images/screenshot.jpg)

 > [!NOTE]
-> This is **not** a further development of the "original" extension [frontend_editing](https://extensions.typo3.org/extension/frontend_editing).
+> **Delineation and classification**: This is **not** a further development of the "original" extension [frontend_editing](https://extensions.typo3.org/extension/frontend_editing).
 It is similar in some ways to the realisation of the [feedit](https://extensions.typo3.org/extension/feedit) extension.
 This extension is an independent implementation with a different approach.
 >
 > Unlike [content_preview](https://github.com/T3-UX/content_preview), which provides a split-view with live frontend preview within the backend Page module, this extension works directly in the frontend and does not modify the backend interface.